scalacenter/platform/process/src/site/platform.md

 develop and maintain them.
 Committers also review contributions from any Scala developer.
 For encouraging more contributions from companies and industrial users, modules have clear development workflows, that are both predictable and easy to follow.
-Both together, the Scala community and industrial users, set the overall direction of the Platform.
+The Scala community sets the overall direction of the Platform.

 ### Expectations